 - Avoid and reduce waste

 - Improve reuse and recycling

 - Manage problem waste better

-- Reduce litter •
+- Reduce litter

 - Reduce illegal dumping.

-The WARR Strategy follows the principles of the waste hierarchy (see Figure 24) with the goal of firstly avoiding and reducing waste, whilst moving towards a more circular economy which values resources by keeping products and materials in use for as long as possible.
+The WARR Strategy follows the principles of the waste hierarchy (see Figure 23) with the goal of firstly avoiding and reducing waste, whilst moving towards a more circular economy which values resources by keeping products and materials in use for as long as possible.
 Camellia can be zero waste precinct by adopting the waste hierarchy.

-Based on current waste generation patterns in Parramatta, Kinesis has estimated the residential waste under the preferred scenario.
-This is shown in Figure 25.
-Under the preferred scenario, nearly 40-50% of the projected waste is expected to be composed of food waste.
+Based on current waste generation patterns in Parramatta, Kinesis has estimated the residential waste under the final master plan.
+This is shown in Figure 24.
+Under the final master plan, nearly 40-50% of the projected waste is expected to be composed of food waste.
 When sent to landfill, this food waste generates methane which has 25 times the global warming potential of carbon di oxide.
 Kinesis has identified two infrastructure strategies to manage the projected food waste: